NOW APPROVED! Clinimix [amino acid in dextrose] and Clinimix E [amino acid with electrolytes in dextrose with calcium] Injections with HIGHER PROTEIN*

 Amino Acids in Dextrose

 Protein plays an important role in a patient’s nutrition regimen.
-We offer Clinimix and Clinimix E (amino acids in dextrose) Injections as a source of calories and protein in a variety of formulations and sizes to support specific patient needs.
+We offer Clinimix and Clinimix E (amino acids in dextrose) Injections—now with higher protein—as a source of calories and protein in a variety of formulations and sizes to support specific patient needs.
 Please read the accompanying full Indication(s) and Important Risk Information and the Package Insert for full Prescribing Information for Clinimix and Clinimix E.

 IV Lipid Emulsion